field-matters/field-matters.github.io/cfp.md

 Papers posted to preprint servers such as arxiv can be submitted without any restrictions on when they were posted.

-The workshop will run its own review process, and papers can be submitted directly to the workshop by both ARR and Start (link TBA).
+The workshop will run its own review process, and papers can be submitted directly to the workshop via [Start](www.softconf.com/coling2022/NLP-FL_2022/).

 The workshop will take place at [COLING 2022](https://coling2022.org/).
 Both papers and abstracts must follow the COLING 2022 format (TBA).
 COLING 2020 [template](https://ru.overleaf.com/latex/templates/coling-2020/hfdgccxjkzqb).